 - Continuing work on an examination or assignment after the allocated time has elapsed.

 - Submitting the same work for more than one class without disclosure and approval.

-A wide range of possible actions exist for cases of academic dishonesty.
-Instructors should be fair and equitable under the circumstances and should attempt to reach an understanding with the affected student on the imposition of an appropriate action.
-In some cases, the department, the college, or the university may also take actions independent of the instructor.
+A wide range of possible actions exists for cases of academic dishonesty.
+Instructors should take actions that are appropriate under the circumstances and should attempt to reach an understanding with the affected student on the imposition of an appropriate action.
+In some cases, the program, the faculty, or the university may also take actions independent of the instructor.
 Examples of possible actions include but are not limited to the following: